belong2yourself/vulnerabilities/Subrion CMS/Insecure Deserialization/readme.md

 ## Remediation

-Currently, no fixes are available for this issue.
+Currently, no fixes are available for the issue affecting **blocks.php**, while the one affecting **actions.php** seems to be fixed in the latest branch.

 ## References